 Delene Porter serves as the President and CEO of the Athens Area Community Foundation (AACF) which stewards $1.9 million in philanthropic resources on behalf of businesses, families, and local nonprofits in the Athens region.
 As a “promoter of philanthropy” and “catalyst for positive change,” the community foundation works with community leaders to facilitate strategic grantmaking and increase collaboration and capacity among nonprofit organizations.

 News Press Releases

-Leadership Journey — a new personal leadership opportunity for graduate students, young professionals and the young-at-heart — is now accepting applications for a May 2-3 retreat.
+Leadership Journey — a personal leadership opportunity for graduate students, young professionals and the young-at-heart — is now accepting applications for a November 6-7 retreat.

 The two-day, one-night retreat includes a five-mile trek through the North Georgia Blue Ridge Mountains and an overnight stay at the Len Foote Hike Inn.

 The Rotary Club of Athens awarded Delene Porter, faculty member at the J.W.
 Fanning Institute for Leadership Development, its 2014 Project Leadership Award for outstanding service and leadership in supporting various club projects.